Mouneshgouda/Learn_DSA/Graphs/Representation of Graphs:.md

 ```

 # Adjacency List/ Linked list representation:
--This graph is represented as a collection of linked lists.
+- This graph is represented as a collection of linked lists.
 There is an array of pointer which points to the edges connected to that vertex.

 ![image](https://github.com/user-attachments/assets/79b4946d-e721-4d0e-8fdc-f03137fbf20d)